 Electronic Precision Instruments Trading License in Dubai: Cost and Requirements

 Dubai's position as a global logistics and technology hub makes it one of the most strategic locations in the world for trading electronic precision instruments.
-Whether you are an international manufacturer seeking a regional distribution base or an entrepreneur targeting GCC markets, the right free zone licence can unlock significant commercial opportunity.
-This guide covers everything you need to know about obtaining Activity Code 4773.d3 under a Trading Licence at Dubai South Business Hub Free Zone, including costs, requirements, and setup steps.
+Whether you are an international manufacturer seeking a regional distribution base or an entrepreneur targeting GCC markets, the right free zone license can unlock significant commercial opportunity.
+This guide covers everything you need to know about obtaining Activity Code 4773.d3 under a Trading License at Dubai South Business Hub Free Zone, including costs, requirements, and setup steps.

 Activity Code 4773.d3 permits the trading of electronic precision instruments, encompassing measuring, testing, navigating, and control equipment.
-Issued by Dubai South Business Hub Free Zone under the Trading licence category, this activity authorises businesses to import, export, re-export, and distribute precision electronic goods both within the UAE and to international markets.
+Issued by Dubai South Business Hub Free Zone under the Trading license category, this activity authorises businesses to import, export, re-export, and distribute precision electronic goods both within the UAE and to international markets.

 The activity aligns with the International Standard Industrial Classification (ISIC) framework for the retail sale of ICT and precision equipment, providing a recognised and internationally understood commercial classification.
 This alignment is particularly useful when dealing with overseas suppliers, customs authorities, and financial institutions that require clear categorisation of traded goods.